 Manage your participants

 • Lock the meeting: It’s always smart to lock your front door, even when you’re inside the house.
-When you lock a Zoom Meeting that’s already started, no new participants can join, even if they have the meeting ID and password (if you have required one).
-In the meeting, click Participants at the bottom of your Zoom window.
-In the Participants pop-up, click the button that says Lock Meeting.
+When you lock a Zoom Meeting that’s already started, no new participants can join, even if they have the meeting ID and passcode.
+Just click the Security icon at the bottom of your Zoom window.
+In the pop-up, click the button that says Lock Meeting.

 • Disable video: Hosts can turn someone’s video off.
-This will allow hosts to block unwanted, distracting, or inappropriate gestures on video or for that time your friend’s inside pocket is the star of the show.
+This will allow hosts to block unwanted, distracting, or inappropriate gestures on video.

 • Turn off file transfer: In-meeting file transfer allows people to share files through the in-meeting chat.
 Toggle this off to keep the chat from getting bombarded with unsolicited pics, GIFs, memes, and other content.

-• Disable private chat: Zoom has in-meeting chat for everyone or participants can message each other privately.
-Restrict participants’ ability to chat amongst one another while your event is going on and cut back on distractions.
+• Disable private chat: Zoom has in-meeting chat, which participants can use to message the entire group or each other privately.
+You can restrict participants’ ability to chat amongst one another while your meeting is going on and cut back on distractions.
 Click “Chat” in the meeting controls, then at the bottom of the in-meeting Zoom Group Chat window click the three dots.
 From there you can toggle on options for who can chat with who in your meeting.

-One of the best ways to use Zoom for public events is to enable the Waiting Room feature.
+The Waiting Room is an important feature for securing a Zoom Meeting.
 Just like it sounds, the Waiting Room is a virtual staging area that stops your guests from joining until you’re ready for them.
 It’s almost like the velvet rope outside a nightclub, with you as the bouncer carefully monitoring who gets let in.

-The Waiting Room is really a great way to screen who’s trying to enter your event and keep unwanted guests out.
+The Waiting Room is an effective way to screen who’s trying to enter your Zoom session and keep unwanted guests out.
 When you disable “Join before host” in your settings, a Waiting Room will automatically greet your guests until you’ve started the meeting.